umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 On receiving a `MsgUnlock`, the module must perform the following steps:

 - Validate tier and uToken amount
-- Verify supplier has sufficient locked uTokens of the selected tier that are not currently unlocking
+- Verify user has sufficient locked uTokens of the selected tier that are not currently unlocking
-- Start an unlocking for the supplier in question
+- Start an unlocking for the user in question

 Unlockings are defined as a struct:
 ```go